Tallgrass Prairie Adult Education

 -

-Hikes on both days of the KPBS headquarters area to see first-hand the effects of both fire and grazing on the tallgrass prairie and to find and identify the tallgrasses.
+Driving tour of the Konza Prairie Biological Station to see first-hand the effects of both fire and grazing on the tallgrass prairie and to find and identify the tallgrasses.

 This class is designed for: